Altanis/polyscript/README.md

 ## planning board thing
 Whitespaces: Ignored
-Comments: Started by '#', lasts until end of line
+Comments: Started by '#', lasts until end of line (maybe use //)
 Operations:
-    Negate // !,
+    Not // !,
     BitwiseNegate // ~,
     Increment // ++,
     Decrement // --,